leejason28/schejules/README.md

 SCHEJULES

-scheduling app intended for use by restaurants/food service businesses assigns employees to shifts based on business needs and employee availability shifts are assigned randomly and the user has to ability to increase the odds of a certain employee being assigned a shift
+scheduling app intended for use by restaurants/food service businesses <br />
+assigns employees to shifts based on business needs and employee availability <br />
+shifts are assigned randomly and the user has to ability to increase the odds of a certain employee being assigned a shift <br />

 use: <br />
 update 'employees.txt' with all employees and whatever shifts they are unavailable for